bsilente/CountingStars/README.md

 ```

 ## Data Preparation
-We have securely hosted the complete dataset on the **Zenodo** platform and, through its controlled access mechanism, provided researchers with legitimate needs with access to it.
+We have securely hosted the complete dataset on the **Zenodo** platform,and we will continue to update the dataset in the future.

 ### How to obtain data
 1. Visit our Zenodo dataset page: [https://doi.org/10.5281/zenodo.16536868](https://doi.org/10.5281/zenodo.16536868)
-2. Click the **`Request access`** button on the page, and briefly describe your identity and purpose.
-3. Please place the downloaded data files in the root directory of the project.
+2. Please place the downloaded data files in the root directory of the project.

 # 🔬 Experimental Replication
 ## Run a single experiment